-Assesses children 3 months–18 years of age who were given a diagnosis of upper respiratory infection (URI) and were not dispensed an antibiotic prescription.
-A higher rate indicates appropriate treatment of children with URI (i.e., the proportion for whom antibiotics were not prescribed).
+Assesses the percentage of episodes for members 3 months of age and older with a diagnosis of upper respiratory infection (URI) that did not result in an antibiotic dispensing event.
+A higher rate indicates appropriate treatment for URI (i.e., the percentage of episodes that were not prescribed an antibiotic).

 Why It Matters

 Most URIs, also known as the common cold, are caused by viruses that require no antibiotic treatment.
-Too often, antibiotics are prescribed inappropriately, which can lead to antibiotic resistance (when antibiotics can no longer cure bacterial infections).
-Antibiotic resistance is a major health concern in the United States and around the world.
+Too often antibiotics are prescribed inappropriately.
+The misuse of antibiotics can have adverse clinical outcomes such as Clostridioides difficile infections and has public health implications including encouragement of antibiotic resistance (when antibiotics can no longer cure bacterial infections).
+Antibiotic resistance is a major health concern in the United States, with 2.8 antibiotic-resistant infections and 35,000 deaths occurring annually.
 1

-Recent efforts to decrease unnecessary prescribing have resulted in fewer children receiving antibiotics in recent years, but inappropriate use remains a problem.1 Increased education and awareness of appropriate treatment for URIs can reduce the danger of antibiotic-resistant bacteria.
+Recent efforts to use antibiotics judiciously has resulted in fewer inappropriate antibiotics prescribed.
+However, antibiotic remains a problem.1 Increased education and awareness of appropriate treatment for URIs can reduce the danger of antibiotic-resistant bacteria.

 - Centers for Disease Prevention and Control.
-2013.
-“Antibiotics Aren’t Always the Answer.” http://www.cdc.gov/features/getsmart/
+2019.
+“Antibiotic Resistance Threats in the United States.” https://www.cdc.gov/drugresistance/biggest-threats.html